blackflux/secure-chest/README.md

 Web-safe encryption and signing of data.
 Intended for storing data with untrusted third party.
 Useful when storing data on the server is expensive, inconvenient or impossible.

-Data is first signed and then with a timestamp encrypted into a "chest" using a secret.
+Data is first signed and then, together with a timestamp, encrypted into a "chest" using a secret.
 Data can be extracted again and checked for consistency and freshness using the same secret.

 Encoded Data is Url Safe and satisfies the regular expression `^[A-Za-z0-9\-_]+$`.